florenceltf/etched/README.md

 ## Tasks
-- [ ] flo :: remove underline on logo
 - [ ] flo :: infinite scroll on home page : bit glitchy and can this be rewritten in js?
 - [ ] flo :: favicon